 Organic and Fair Trade green coffee beans are also available for purchase, as are decaffeinated green beans.
 While organic certification is more of a “feel good” label once the coffee has been roasted (the roast process destroys all chemicals/fertilizers), the actual green coffees do technically benefit from the different treatment.

 There are a number of Fair Trade and Organic certifications on the market.
 Some of the more popular are Fairtrade International (FLO, or “Fairtrade Labelling Organizations International”), Fairtrade Canada.
 “Free Trade” is not a coffee certification, though sometimes people ask for this in confusion.

 The coffee market prices green coffee beans by 60 kg (132-lb) bags, which is the norm throughout most of the world.
 Some countries that were colonized by the Spanish use a 70 kg (154-lb) bag while still others do 50 kg (110-lbs), however these prices are still derived from the per-lb price on the market.
 Wholesalers maintain relationships with farmers and growing co-ops and deal with the import directly into a country in container-load quantities and then re-sell bulk green coffee beans in smaller quantities to roasters and distributors.

 Espresso and Coffee Brewing Tips

 All great coffees first start out as unroasted green coffees – the importance of starting with the best quality bean grown at high altitudes with good rich soil can’t be understated.
 From there, it’s time to roast, grind and brew.
-For step-by-step instructions on how to make some fabulous espresso drinks see Espresso Drink Recipes, Pulling A Perfect Espresso Shot, and Barista Guide to Perfect Lattes and Cappuccinos.
+For step-by-step instructions on how to make some fabulous espresso drinks see Espresso Drink Recipes, Pulling A Perfect Espresso Shot, and How to make a Latte.